 If CCIC is unable to refinance its subsidiary debt or renegotiate the terms of such debt, CCIC may not be able to meet its debt service requirements, including interest payments on the notes, in the future.
-The cash-pay notes will require annual cash interest payments of approximately \$ million.
-Prior 2004, the interest expense on our 10 5/8% discount to May 15, 2003 and notes and the discount notes offered in the debt offering, respectively, will be comprised solely of the amortization of original issue discount.
-Thereafter, the 10 5/8% discount notes and the discount notes offered in the debt offering will require annual cash interest payments of approximately \$26.7 million and million, respectively.
+The cash-pay notes will require annual cash interest payments of approximately \$16.2 million.
+Prior to November 15, 2002 and May 15, 2004, the interest expense on our 10 5/8% discount notes and the discount notes offered in the debt offering, respectively, will be comprised solely of the amortization of original issue discount.
+Thereafter, the 10 5/8% discount notes and the discount notes offered in the debt offering will require annual cash interest payments of approximately \$26.7 million and \$51.9 million, respectively.
 Prior to December 15, 2003, we do not expect to pay cash dividends on our exchangeable preferred stock or, if issued, cash interest on the exchange debentures.
 Thereafter, assuming all dividends or interest have been paid-in-kind, our exchangeable preferred stock or, if issued, the exchange debentures will require annual cash dividend or interest payments of approximately \$47.8 million.